-Adjust Effective Process Rights Action Run as Root Adjust the process rights of the application to run as the root user (MacOS) Allow Copy Action Allow Copy to Applications Directory This action is used by policies that allow users to copy applications to the root Applications directory as standard users.
+Adjust Effective Process Rights Action Run as Root Adjust the process rights of the application to run as the root user (MacOS) Allow Copy Action Allow Copy to Applications Directory Note : This action is deprecated and can only be used with macOS agents versions prior to 11.2 This action is used by policies that allow users to copy applications to the root Applications directory as standard users using Privilege Manager.app.
 Allow Package Installation This action is used by policies that allow users to run the package installer elevated.
-AuthorizationDB Right Action Activity Monitor Kill Authorization Right (com.apple.activitymonitor.kill) This action grants the com. apple activity monitor. kill right in the authorization db for the duration of an applicable process.
-Bless Helper Authorization Right (com.apple.ServiceManagement.blesshelper) $This action grants the \verb com.apple .
-Service Management. bless helper right in the authorization db for the duration of an applicable process.\\$ Install Apple Software Authorization Right (system.install.apple-software) This action grants the system.install.apple-software right in the authorizationdb for the duration of an applicable process.
-Modify System Keychain Authorization Right (system.keychain.modify) This action grants the system. key chain, modify right in the authorization db for the duration of an applicable process.
-Xcode FLE Authorization Right (com.apple.dt.Xcode.LicenseAgreementXPCServiceRights) This action grants the comapple dt.
+AuthorizationDB Right Action Activity Monitor Kill Authorization Right (com.apple.activitymonitor.kill) This action grants the com.apple.activitymonitor.kill right in the authorizationdb for the duration of an applicable process.
+Bless Helper Authorization Right (com.apple.ServiceManagement.blesshelper) $This action grants the {\it com.apple.
+Service Management. bless helper right in the authorization db for the duration of an applicable process.}$ Install Apple Software Authorization Right (system.install.apple-software) This action grants the system install apple-software right in the authorization db for the duration of an applicable process.
+Modify System Keychain Authorization Right (system.keychain.modify) This action grants the system. key chain. modify right in the authorization db for the duration of an applicable process.
+Xcode FLE Authorization Right (com.apple.dt.Xcode.LicenseAgreementXPCServiceRights) This action grants the com. apple. dt.
 X code.
 License Agreement XPCS ervice Rights right in the authorization db for the duration of an applicable process.
 CLI Justification Message (Application Action) Command Line Justification Message Justification message to execute before allowing the process to continue.
 Display Advanced Message Action Application Approval Request (with Offline Fallback) Message Action Application Approval Request Message Action for macOS.
 Application Approval Request (with ServiceNow Request Item Number) Message Action This action will display an approval request form for ServiceNow integrations for approval before allowing application to run on macOS endpoints.
 Application Approval Request Message Action Application Approval Request Message Action for macOS.
 Application Denied Message Action This action will display a modal denial notification message to the user and prevent application execution on MacOS.
 Application Justification Message Action Application Justification Message Action for macOS.
 Application Warning Message Action Application Warning Message Action for macOS.
 Just in Time Group Membership Action Just in Time Group Membership Action This action will add a user to a specified group for a specified time.
-Display User Message Action Deny Execute Message This action displays a message to the user informing them that an application has been denied execution Deny Execute Action Deny Execute This action stops specified applications from executing Quarantine File Action File Quarantine This action can be used to quarantine a file by moving it to the default agent quarantine path $$
+Display User Message Action Deny Execute Message This action displays a message to the user informing them that an application has been denied execution Deny Execute Action Deny Execute This action stops specified applications from executing Quarantine File Action File Quarantine This action can be used to quarantine a file by moving it to the default agent quarantine path